phetsims/qa/doc/qa-book.md

 14. Click the “OK” button.
 15. Wait for it to complete.
 16. Click the "OK" button.
 17. Copy the URL from Git Bash and paste it into a browser.
+URL should look like `https://phet.colorado.edu/admin/deploy-translation?dir=`...
 18. Wait for it to load.
 19. Test the English version and the translated version of each simulation.
 (Make sure the strings look normal.)
 20. If the strings look normal, then press the "Publish Now" button.